 Sauna blankets are great for relaxing both mind and body.
 The soothing infrared heat deeply penetrates the body, boosts heart rate, and triggers the release of endorphins.

-They are a great way to unwind at the end of a long day and boost mood.
-We like to use them before bedtime to deeply relax the mind and body.
+They are a great way to unwind at the end of a long stressful day, They help boost mood and we like to use them before bedtime to deeply relax the mind and body.

 INDEPENDENT SAUNA BLANKET REVIEWS